rails/rails/guides/source/action_controller_advanced_topics.md

 </head>
 ```

-The `form_authenticity_token` generates a valid authentication token.
-That's useful in places where Rails does not add it automatically, like in custom Ajax calls.
+The `form_authenticity_token` method generates a valid authentication token.
+That can be useful in places where Rails does not add it automatically, like in custom Ajax calls.

 NOTE: All subclasses of `ActionController::Base` are protected by default and will raise an `ActionController::InvalidAuthenticityToken` error on unverified requests.